Import/Export

 ZIP

-file containing the static products to theImport products
+file containing the static products (3D models) to theImport products

 uploader and clickProceed